 What is the Cornea?

-All of these common conditions can greatly affect your vision:
+All of these common corneal diseases and conditions can greatly affect your vision:

 - Dry eye